Motorola-SM6375-Devs/.github/profile/README.md

 The catch: Make sure you have atleast the following minimum specs:

 * A 12-thread CPU.
-* 16GB of installed RAM.
+* Minimum 16GB of installed RAM, and that too requires swap.
 * A decent amount of disk space (250GB at least).
 Note that SSDs will build faster than HDDs.
 * A decent internet connection to sync source.
 * A Linux distro environment (Personally I recommend Ubuntu 24.04 LTS).